pfsense/docs/source/development/developer-style-guide.rst

    code, but this does not mean that the code is not broken.
 The broken code must be fixed by the person who committed the invalid code.

-pfSense uses the XHTML doctype in its webGUI code.
+pfSense softare uses the XHTML doctype in its webGUI code.
 The doctype enforces code against the following ruleset:

 * Use lower case tag names and not a mix of uppercase and lowercase tag names
 * Breaks must be closed (``<br />``)